DennisCorvers/UnityNet/README.md

 }
 ```

-All function calls of the TcpClient are non-blocking by default, with the exception of Connect with a timeout of greater than 0.
+All function calls of the TcpSocket are non-blocking by default, with the exception of Connect with a timeout of greater than 0.

 The server side first requires an active TcpListener to accept the incoming client connection.
-This connection can then be accepted and returned as a TcpClient.
+This connection can then be accepted and returned as a TcpSocket.

 ```C#
 TcpListener listener = new TcpListener();